cuyu/blogging/README.md

 ## 🖊blogging

-> A smart tool to help you managing blogs
+> A smart tool to help you to manage blogs

 ![screencast](/screencast.gif)

-This cmdline tool was initially created to help managing [my own blog](http://cuyu.github.io) and it really saves my time.
+This cmdline tool was initially created to help managing [my own blog](http://cuyu.github.io), and it really saves my time.
 So I'd like to abstract the tool (suit for more scenario) here to benefit you!

 ### Installation & Setup